McMillan Hall: Expansion

 The "Old College" in 1899, still in its original location.

 On March 28, 1806, Washington Academy was chartered as Washington College.
 A decade later, on June 24, 1816, the College's Committee of Buildings began planning to expand the building by adding two wings and a two-story portico with four Tuscan columns.
 Following the completion of the wings in 1819, the College was carrying $3,004.18 in construction debt owed to the workmen.
 In 1835, constructing began on a new building, called the "New College."
 Up until then, the original building, which was now referred to as the "Old College," had been the only building on the campus of Washington College.
 These additions were used as dormitories and dining facilities for the students, while the second floor was sealed off from use.
 In May 1826, the interior of the original center portion of the building was renovated.
 During his tenure, President David McConaughy lived rent-free in the south wing.
 Plans to enlarge the dormitories facilities, including the possibility of using the entire building as a boarding house, were discussed in 1848 and 1849.

 Movement and re-dedication

 In the late 1890s, the Board of Trustees was considering demolishing the "Academy Building," which then housed the library.
-However, the building was saved in 1900 when College benefactor W. R. Thompson donated $50,000 for the construction of a new library with the stipulation that the Academy Building be preserved.
+However, the building was saved in 1900 when College benefactor William Reed Thompson donated $50,000 for the construction of a new library with the stipulation that the Academy Building be preserved.
 In order to make way for the new library, the Academy Building was moved 40 ft to the east and towards Lincoln Street by the John Eichley Corporation of Pittsburgh.
 After the move, the new foundation was of incorrect proportions, requiring the contractor to keep the building mounted on "skids and jacks" while a new foundation was constructed.
 The error cost the contractor dearly, and the whole operation cost the College $7,455.69.